canonical/lxd/doc/index.md

 (HTTPS), specific access on the remote API can be restricted through Canonical RBAC.

 More details are [available here](security.md).

-## Getting started with LXD
-Now that you have LXD running on your system you can read the [getting started guide](https://linuxcontainers.org/lxd/getting-started-cli/) or go through more examples and configurations in [our documentation](https://linuxcontainers.org/lxd/docs/master/).
+## Support and community

+The following channels are available for you to interact with the LXD community.

-## Bug reports
+### Bug reports
-Bug reports and Feature requests can be filed at: <https://github.com/lxc/lxd/issues/new>
+You can file bug reports and feature requests at: <https://github.com/lxc/lxd/issues/new>

-## Contributing
-Fixes and new features are greatly appreciated but please read our [contributing guidelines](contributing.md) first.

-## Support and discussions
 ### Forum
 A discussion forum is available at: <https://discuss.linuxcontainers.org>

 ### Mailing-lists
-We use the LXC mailing-lists for developer and user discussions, you can find and subscribe to those at: <https://lists.linuxcontainers.org>
+We use the LXC mailing lists for developer and user discussions.
+You can find and subscribe to those at: <https://lists.linuxcontainers.org>

 ### IRC
 If you prefer live discussions, you can find us in [#lxc](https://kiwiirc.com/client/irc.libera.chat/#lxc) on irc.libera.chat.
+See [Getting started with IRC](https://discuss.linuxcontainers.org/t/getting-started-with-irc/11920) if needed.

+## Contributing
+Fixes and new features are greatly appreciated.
+Make sure to read our [contributing guidelines](contributing.md) first!

 ```{toctree}
 :hidden: